MarkCBell/bundles/README.txt

-Scripts for generating various surface bundles over the circle using Twister and SnapPy.
+Scripts for generating various surface bundles over the circle using Twister, flipper, curver and SnapPy.

 Results can be found in the `censuses` folder.
 We provide monodromys as words in a generating set for the mapping class group of the surface.
 In many cases this is the standard surface file that is included in Twister.
 For example, as the word aBCx appears in the S_1_2 census this manifold can be built in SnapPy by doing:
     >>> M = twister.Surface('S_1_2').bundle('aBCx')
+or:
+    >>> M = snappy.Manifold(flipper.load('S_1_2')('aBCx'))

+Originally this project could build surface bundles where the fibre is a closed surface.
+If you need access to this functionality checkout the tag: v0.1.0.
-The censuses in which the fibre is a closed surface should be used with caution.
+However, this should be used with caution.
 In many cases SnapPy could not tell if two bundles were isometric and so although these lists are complete they likely contain duplicates.

 To generate a new census, compile the packages extensions and install it by
 running:
     $ pip install .
-or:
-    $ python setup.py install
 Then start one by doing, for example:
     $ python scripts/generators.py S_1_2 6